erikrikarddaniel/gtdb-trees/trees/README.md

     Search, delete one, search again, repeat until the search gives no *leaf* nodes.

-11. Save by exporting to Newick format.
-Use `.newick` as suffix and name the file e.g. `ar122_r95_family.newick`.
+11. Save to the trees directory with the proper release subdirectory, by exporting to Newick format.
+Use `.newick` as suffix and name the file e.g.
+    `ar122_r95_family.newick`.

 12. Remove all rank prefixes (".*[a-z]__") and save as a separate file with a name like `ar122_r95_family_noprefix.newick`.